kilogold/confidential-pinata/docs/program.md

 ### D2.
 Hit points at Initialize

 The game master MUST NOT choose HP.
 HP at Initialize MUST be set by the arbiter using **A3**.
 Initial HP determines how many successful strikes close play and therefore the hidden length of the Drawing range.
 Public deposit amounts and public mint supply MUST NOT reveal it.
+Initialize MUST CPI `ConfidentialMint` and then immediately CPI `ApplyPendingBalance`, making the pending HP available atomically before Initialize succeeds.
 Initialize MUST reset the session's successful-Attack count to zero.

 ### D3.
 Attack, terminal transition, and Settle